-SCE is planning to continue its collaboration with the SJV DAC Pilot team and the contract field installers to select the twelve suitable HPWH research sites, and coordinate installation of instrumentation and data acquisition equipment in alignment with the SJV DAC Pilot customer recruitment activities.
+The project team will continue site recruitment activities for suitable installations.
+Finalize instrumentation/monitoring plans.
+Complete customer agreements with selected participants.
+Test and evaluate the assembled monitoring/instrumentation rigs.
 The overall impact to the project schedule and timing of the data collection due to the COVID-19 restrictions may continue to slow the HPWH research activities with the overall schedule effects yet to be determined.